-Jacob has funded healthcare for 59 patients in 13 countries.
+Jacob has funded healthcare for 85 patients in 14 countries.

-Jean Emile is a preschooler from Haiti.
-He lives with his mother, father, and two brothers in a neighborhood of Port-au-Prince.
-He likes listening to music and playing with toy cars.
-Jean Emile has a cardiac condition called ventricular septal defect.
-A hole exists between the two lower chambers of his heart; blood leaks through the hole without passing through the lungs to get oxygen, leaving him sick and short of breath.
-Jean Emile will fly to Canada to receive treatment.
-On June 3, he will undergo cardiac surgery, during which surgeons will use a patch to close the hole in his heart.
-Another organization, The Herbie Fund, is contributing $12,000 to pay for surgery.
-Jean Emile's family also needs help to fund the costs of surgery prep.
-The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Jean Emile's family overseas.
-His mother says, "I am happy for this surgery so that I can let my son run and play with the other children."
+Guy is an 8-year-old student from Haiti.
+Her lives with his parents and younger brother and sister in the outskirts of Port-au-Prince.
+He likes going to school and dressing up for church.
+Guy has a cardiac condition called atrial septal defect.
+A hole exists between the two upper chambers of his heart; blood leaks through this hole without properly circulating through his body, leaving him sickly and weak.
+Guy will fly to nearby Dominican Republic to receive treatment as the care he needs is not currently available in Haiti.
+On February 28th, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole in his heart so that blood can no longer leak through it.
+Our medical partner, Haiti Cardiac Alliance, is contributing $8000 to help pay for his surgery.
+Guy's family also needs help to fund the costs of surgery prep.
+The $1,500 bill covers labs, medicines, and his check-up and follow-up appointments.
+It also supports passport obtainment and the social workers from our medical partner who will accompany Guy's family overseas.
+His mom is relieved that his surgery is finally happening and shared: "I am looking forward to seeing my son gaining weight and strength after his surgery!"